-All Casinos Operating Under the UK Gambling Commission – Last Updated in 2025
+Online Casinos Licensed by the UK Gambling Commission in 2025

 The UK Gambling Commission, founded in 2007, is the primary regulator of most forms of gambling in the UK.
 Established under the Gambling Act of 2005, it ensures fairness, transparency, and player protection by licensing and regulating individuals and businesses that offer gambling in the UK.
 This includes licensing land-based casinos, online platforms, sports betting sites, lotteries, bingo halls, and other gaming machines.